Vietnamese food – What Kate and Kris Ate

 We are much bigger fans of the unhealthier fried kind – Nem or Chả giò.
 The outer casing is much thinner than the Thai type, and they are filled with thin rice noodles, chopped wood ear mushrooms, strips of carrot and mince.

-Bánh Xèo literally means ‘sizzling cake’ in Vietnamese.
+Bánh Xèo is another thing to eat in Saigon.
+It literally means ‘sizzling cake’ in Vietnamese.
 It’s also known as a Vietnamese pancake.
 The rice batter is fried and prawns, pork and beansprouts are cooked with it.
 The yellow colour comes from turmeric.
 It’s usually served folded over with a selection of green herbs and leafy vegetables, which you use to wrap up pieces of the pancake before dipping it in a sweet chilli sauce.

-A great place in Ho Chi Minh City for Bánh Xèo is Banh Xeo 64A, north of Pham Ngu Lao in District 1.
+A great place to eat Bánh Xèo in Ho Chi Minh City is Banh Xeo 64A, north of Pham Ngu Lao in District 1.

 Similar to Bánh Xèo, Bánh Khọt are small rice flour pancakes with a variety of toppings, including prawns, fish cakes and mince.
 They apparently come from Vung Tau, a beach resort in the South near Ho Chi Minh City.
 A popular place to eat them is Co Ba Vung Tau restaurant, which has a wide selection as well as lots of other Vietnamese dishes.